Scientific research [1] shows that plant-based diets are associated with better health and lower disease outcomes.

 Meat Reduction/Vegetarianism

-Harvard does not refer specifically to vegan diets but rather generally talk about vegetarian and “cutting meat out”.
-Indeed, Dr Walter Willett, professor of epidemiology and nutrition at Harvard Medical School has said that the benefits of a plant-based diet had been vastly underestimated.
+Harvard does not refer specifically to vegan diets but rather generally talks about vegetarian and “cutting meat out”.
+Indeed, Dr Walter Willett, professor of epidemiology and nutrition at Harvard Medical School, has stated that the benefits of a plant-based diet have been vastly underestimated.

 We have just been doing some calculations looking at the question of how much could we reduce mortality shifting towards a healthy, more plant based diet, not necessarily totally vegan, and our estimates are about one third of deaths could be prevented.
 [11]